PrimalMyst/Books/codex/world-building/monster-classification-lore.md

 Like remora fish that attach to sharks for mutual benefit, these monster companions form bonds with humanoids where both parties benefit from the relationship.

 #### **Myrielle Fragment Powers:**
 These creatures serve as conduits for Myrielle's divine guidance, providing their bonded humanoids with mystical awareness and support.
+Unlike the other six gods who can directly influence humanoids, Myrielle "The Hidden" cannot touch humanoid souls directly.
+She works through monster companions to guide her chosen heroes while remaining concealed, allowing her to influence events indirectly without breaking her veiled nature.

 #### **Guidance Manifestations:**
 - **Navigation**: Mystical maps, pathfinding, and direction sense